oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 *   The sample time should be stored as reported.
 *   RX/TX rates should be computed from the difference between the sampled values divided by the difference between sample times.
 Special care should be taken with statistics reported for the first time, when the previous sample value and sample time should be null - in which case, it's best to set the rate to null/zero (it will be updated as soon as the next sample arrives).

-As described earlier, RX/TX offsets will need to be updated whenever a VM is shut down, powered off or migrated (possibly as a trigger of status changes), and whenever a VM interface is unplugged or hotunplugged (possibly depending on cluster compatibility version, shouldn't matter but will be cleaner if we don't set any values for incompatible clusters).
+As described earlier, RX/TX offsets will need to be updated whenever a VM is shut down, powered off or migrated (possibly as a trigger of status changes), and whenever a VM interface is hot-unplugged (possibly depending on cluster compatibility version, shouldn't matter but will be cleaner if we don't set any values for incompatible clusters).

 ##### User Experience